 So, have you started waxing your skis and boards yet?

-Kicking Horse Mountain Resort is proud to present the DARKSIDE Banked Slalom Open for the second season!
+Kicking Horse Mountain Resort is proud to present the Marc-Andre Memorial Banked Slalom for the second season!

 Taking advantage of the Horse’s best natural terrain, the course will be crafted in a gully linking multiple banked turns.
 Racers will compete against the clock on a closed course, for awesome prizes for the winners!